ebassi/emeus/README.md

  * [Cassowary][cassowary-py-web] — Python implementation, released under the
    terms of the BSD 3-clause license

+Additionally, the automatic layout solving is inspired by [autolayout.js][autolayou-js-web], a JavaScript automatic constraint-based layout, which, in turn, is based on the Apple [autolayout][nsautolayout-web] layout manager.

-You can check on the [Overconstrained][overconstrained-web] website for additional implementations in various languages.
+You can check on the [Overconstrained][overconstrained-web] website for additional Cassowary implementations in various languages.

 [gtk-web]: https://www.gtk.org
 [cassowary-web]: http://constraints.cs.washington.edu/cassowary/